davidhellmann/generator-dhBoilerplate/README.md

 Last year I go most of the time with CodeKit and a more oldsql workflow.
 Now, this one is more up to date :)

+## IMPORTANT NOTE
+Actually the WordPress Version has no Focus.
+Craft CMS + Prototyping have priority!
+But you can use it, no problem.

 Big thanks to [Sascha Fuchs](https://github.com/gisu) and his [Kittn](http://kittn.de/) for a lot of help and inspiration.
 Also big thanks to [Martin Herweg](https://github.com/martinherweg) and his [YO Generator](https://www.npmjs.com/package/generator-mh-boilerplate) that help me a lot too.
 And last but not least thanks to all members from our Slack Channel [webdevs](http://webdevs.xyz/) — feel free to join us.